CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User inputs a shortkey that already exists
-	  ⋅⋅⋅TaskBook provides feedback that the shortkey is already used 2a.
-User inputs a shortkey that is made up of only spaces ⋅⋅⋅TaskBook rejects the shortkey and provides feedback
+	  * TaskBook provides feedback that the shortkey is already used 2a.
+User inputs a shortkey that is made up of only spaces
+	  * TaskBook rejects the shortkey and provides feedback

 #### Use case: Undo last operation